 Investments in spin-out companies are structured such that the University does not have voting rights, and as such does not control nor have significant influence over the spin-out company.
 As such, the investments listed below are not consolidated or equity accounted.
 Rather a share of net assets is included in investments.
-The university's principle spin-out investments are listed below, with full details on the university's website: https://www.nottinghamtechventures.com/
+The University's principal spin-out investments are listed below, with full details on the University's website.